Get,

 • It may show anti-obesity activity4,5

-In light of what I have observed, studies have suggested that rosemary extract may have the ability to inhibit tumour growth by restricting cancer cells from multiplying.
-For instance, one study showed that rosemary alone or combined with curcumin, may help against breast cancer.
+In light of what I have observed, studies have suggested that rosemary extract may have the ability to inhibit tumour growth by restricting cancer cells from multiplying26.
+For instance, one study showed that rosemary alone or combined with curcumin, may help against breast cancer26.
 Another study found similar effects of rosemary on colon cancer cells.
 These findings highlight the potential of rosemary as a natural remedy in the fight against cancer.

 Dr. Rajeev Singh, BAMS